-One downside of living in Surf City, however, is that residents on average have to contend with a long commute, spending on average 35.25 minutes every day commuting to work.
+One downside of living in Surf City, however, is that residents on average have to contend with a long commute, spending on average 33.49 minutes every day commuting to work.

 Surf City is one of the most well-educated cities in the nation.
-46.88% of adults in Surf City have at least a bachelor's degree.
+43.96% of adults in Surf City have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

-The per capita income in Surf City in 2010 was $38,032, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $152,128 for a family of four.
+The per capita income in Surf City in 2010 was $35,181, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $140,724 for a family of four.
 However, Surf City contains both very wealthy and poor people as well.

+Surf City is a somewhat ethnically-diverse town.
 The people who call Surf City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Surf City residents report their race to be White, followed by Native American.
-Important ancestries of people in Surf City include Irish, English, Italian, and Scots-Irish.
+The greatest number of Surf City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Surf City include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Surf City is English.
 Other important languages spoken here include Spanish and Tagalog.